-You’ll learn to appreciate, identify and understand technical problems in construction and develop an understanding of the surveyor’s role within wider economic, legal, social, political and environmental frameworks.
+By studying building surveying at ARU, you’ll learn to appreciate, identify and understand technical problems in construction and develop an understanding of the surveyor’s role within wider economic, legal, social, political and environmental frameworks.

 Learning to work well independently and as part of a team, and in safe and ethical ways, you’ll mix with people from other built-environment professions and develop a clear sense of professional responsibility.

 You’ll use industry-standard equipment to learn how to conduct site surveys and property inspections.
 Our facilities include a materials and testing laboratory, an environmental science and design laboratory, and a surveying laboratory.
 We also have design and AutoCAD studios.